 As reported by the Turf Register, “while Mr. Pryor, his trainer, was ungirthing the saddle, one of the grooms, attendant upon the stable, unthinkingly threw a blanket over him.
 Exception having been taken to this infraction of the rules of the club by Mr. Minor and Col. Smith, Captain McHeath was declared by the judges to be distanced.”

 “However, it gave rise to a strong ebullition of feeling on the part of several friends of Captain McHeath, which excited some unpleasant circumstances, and finally induced Mr. Minor to withdraw his filly.
 Lavinia, having now no competitor, was declared the winner, and the stakes were given up to her indefatigable owner, Col. Smith.”

-We can imagine Captain McHeath’s camp boiling over in response to the judges’ disqualification—fortunately, a diary entry survives from William Johnson of Natchez, a free man of color, barber and local business owner who frequented the races, providing us with this eyewitness account of the fray from a devoted a racing fan:
+We can imagine Captain McHeath’s camp boiling over in response to the judges’ disqualification—fortunately, a diary entry survives from William Johnson of Natchez, a free African American, barber and local business owner who frequented the races, providing us with this eyewitness account of the fray from a devoted a racing fan: